Read the Answers to Our Most Frequently Asked Questions

 Learn more about Invisalign clear aligners from Herongate Dental Clinic in Ottawa.

-Read the answers to our most frequently asked questions.
+Read the answers to some of our most frequently asked questions.
 You can also read an interview with Dr. Fong for additional information about Invisalign.

 Can't find the answer you're looking for?